-- Identifying possible personal assistive technology that might be used in a polling place. - Identifying connection and interoperability standards that could be used to connect that technology to a voting system. - Work to create a system design that reduces security and privacy risks of using personal technology. - Understanding how to support voters using devices that the election office or poll workers might not be familiar with, including specialized assistive technology. - Prototyping and testing with voters.
+- Ongoing technology reviews to identify new personal assistive technology that might be used in a polling place. - Identifying connection and interoperability standards that could be used to connect that technology to a voting system. - Work to create a system design that reduces security and privacy risks of using personal technology. - Understanding how to support voters using devices that the election office or poll workers might not be familiar with, including specialized assistive technology. - Prototyping and testing with voters.